eniallator/Property-Tycoon/README.md

 # Property-Tycoon
-Submission for the property tycoon coursework
+Submission for the property tycoon coursework.